Oneflow-Inc/libai/docs/source/tutorials/basics/Evaluation.md

 eval_results = evaluator.evaluate()
 ```

 Evaluators can also be used with `inference_on_dataset`.
-For example,
+For example:
 ``` Python
 eval_results = inference_on_dataset(
     model,